arolling/Android-Pill-Tracker/README.md

 * Clone this repository
 * Open the result in Android Studio
+* Run ROT-13 on the api key string in the comments of gradle.properties and insert it, in quotes, after the variable declaration
 * Run the program in your emulator of choice